Xeito Fole: Early life

-Work
+Career

 Their work is transversal and includes different disciplines, developing projects that relate art, politices, and education; during 2018, they carried out the project “Voces LGTBI+” (LGBTI+ Voices), together with iDensitat, presented at the Barcelona Museum of Contemporary Art (MACBA).
 In 2016 and 2017 they taught video and audiovisual language workshops aimed at collaborative works, like In Living Memory and A Travessia.
 They also coordinated artistic creation with training in sexual and gender diversity from a transversal perspective through creative methodologies.

 Their work has been exposed in different exhibitions like: